 Why A Kangaroo Island Tour Itinerary?

-Many wonder “How long is kangaroo island?”.
+Many wonder, “How long is kangaroo island?”.
 The answer is simple: quite long!
 With 96 miles long and 34 miles wide (155 kilometers long, 55 kilometers wide), Kangaroo Island is the third largest island in Australia.
 Kangaroo Island is not on the tourist trail and has stayed untouched by mass tourism.
 Indeed, a third of the island has been set aside as a Natural or Conservation Park, and the rest of the island is composed of farms, wineries and sanctuaries, and a couple of tiny towns.

-Kangaroo island abounds with fantastic wildlife, including the apparent kangaroos which the island takes its name from, indeed the best place to see Kangaroos in Australia.
+Kangaroo island abounds with fantastic wildlife, including the apparent kangaroos from which the island takes its name, indeed the best place to see Kangaroos in Australia.
 You can also see wild koalas, short-beaked echidnas, tammar wallabies, and brushtail possums.
 The wildlife population is thriving as it was spared from the damages occasioned by foxes and rabbits on the mainland, and its isolation reduced the impact from the European settlements.

 The island is so big it is divided into seven regions: West End, Dudley Peninsula, Heartland, North Coast, American River, Kingscote and Districts, and the South Coast.
-How many days to visit Kangaroo Island is of course up to you and what you want to explore.
+How many days to visit Kangaroo Island is, of course, up to you and what you want to explore.
 But given the size and the diversity of Kangaroo Island attractions, we recommend three days to be the minimum duration to explore it properly.
 A quick visit can be done for an overview, but you will want to come back for more!
-See our kangaroo island self-drive itinerary for a day-by-day breakdown.
+See our Kangaroo Island self-drive itinerary for a day-by-day breakdown.

 Day 1 – North Shore, Emu Bay, and Stokes Bay

 We had arrived the night before at Penneshaw from Adelaide (read “How To Get There”) and toured the town composed of a few streets and quaint little houses.
-As we traveled budget, we usually cooked our breakfast.
+As we traveled on a budget, we usually cooked our breakfast.
 We, however, wanted to breakfast by the ocean and headed to Emu Bay.
 The drive felt long on an empty stomach, but it was so worth it!
 The bay is just gorgeous, a large beach of white sand and calm, warm waters.
 We set our blanket, cookies, and hot drinks, and enjoy our bread and jam while taking the scenery in.
-We were the only ones that beautiful sunny day, which made the moment even more enjoyable.
+We were the only ones on that beautiful sunny day, which made the moment even more enjoyable.
 The water was incredibly clear, probably the clearest I ever saw.

 We finally reached Stokes Bay, again by ourselves.
 The bay was quite large with rough waves except a giant pool created by surrounding rocks.
 The big boulders held large cracks that allowed for hide-and-seek!
-The water in the pool and surrounding the rocks was also crystal-clear with small fishes moving around.
+The water in the pool and surrounding the rocks was also crystal-clear, with small fishes moving around.
 Though the water depth was not high enough to swim, it felt great to wade in it, refreshing and relaxing.
 A nearby heron did the same, sharing its time between fishing in the pool and pausing on the rocks.

 We finished our scenic drive through the north side of the Flinders Chase National Park to reach our camp for the night.
-Our day was however not over as we had reserved a night walk at the nearby Hanson Bay Sanctuary, where koalas could be found live in their natural habitat.
-The 90-min tour proved to an excellent introduction to the island’s wildlife as we observed several koalas, kangaroos, Tammar wallabies and even the elusive Echidnas during that night.
+However, our day was not over as we had reserved a night walk at the nearby Hanson Bay Sanctuary, where koalas could be found live in their natural habitat.
+The 90-min tour proved to an excellent introduction to the island’s wildlife as we observed several koalas, kangaroos, Tammar wallabies, and even the elusive Echidnas during that night.
 What a perfect way to finish our first day!
 No wonder a trip to Hanson Bay Sanctuary is one of the tip Kangaroo Island Things to Do.

 Day 2 – Flinders Chase National Park, Hanson Bay Sanctuary, and Vivonne Bay

 We woke up to the sounds of several birds around our camp, enjoying our own birds’ paradise.
 Two parrots even chirped in the trees by our tent!
-Our first visit for the day led us to the Platypus Waterholes where we hoped to find the shy animals.
-Early morning and dusk are supposed to give a higher chance to view them – unfortunately, we lucked out that day (we would be luckier later on during our Australia tour though!).
+Our first visit for the day led us to the Platypus Waterholes, where we hoped to find the shy animals.
+Early morning and dusk are supposed to give a higher chance to view them – unfortunately, we lucked out that day (we would be luckier later on during our Australia tour!).
 It is, however, a nice 2-hour walk and worth exploring, with our without platypus sighting.

 The enjoyment of our previous night walk still in mind, we returned to Hanson Bay Sanctuary for another chance to see the koalas, in daylight this time.
-We were welcome by wallabies, parrots and, of course, koalas.
+We were welcome by wallabies, parrots, and, of course, koalas.
 The sanctuary was a great place to watch wildlife at a close distance.
-We stayed several hours at the refuge, and enjoyed a lovely walk among large eucalyptus, looking for the koalas hidden among the branches.
+We stayed several hours at the refuge and enjoyed a lovely walk among large eucalyptus, looking for the koalas hidden among the branches.

 Day 3 – Southern Shore, Cape Gantheaume National Park, and Cape Willoughby Lighthouse

 Prospect Hill was our last stop en route to Penneshaw, a great way to say farewell to the island.
 Also known as Mount Thisby, the 512 steps take you to a 360-degree view of the island.
 It is worth mentioning that Captain Matthew Flinders hiked this exact trail when he surveyed Kangaroo Island in 1802.
 Once at the top of the hill, the panorama is fantastic!
-The trail has signposts featuring interesting information about the flora, fauna, and history of the island, which could make it the perfect location to start your discovery of the island.
+The trail has signposts featuring interesting information about the flora, fauna, and history of the island, making it the perfect location to start your discovery of the island.

-We reached the end of our stay on Kangaroo Island, and we headed back to Penneshaw to take the ferry, and on to Adelaide.
+We reached the end of our stay on Kangaroo Island, and we headed back to Penneshaw to take the ferry and on to Adelaide.